 Coronavirus or more popularly known as COVID-19 has rocked the whole world with its large number of infections and fatality rate.
 The virus has caused more than 3 million deaths across the globe and infected over 141 million people.
 In India, there have been over 15 million cases officially, and about 179,000 casualties.
 It has been predicted that these numbers are highly skewed and that the real numbers can easily be at least 10 times more than the official figure.

 What is Coronavirus?

 Coronavirus is a large family of viruses that are often the source of respiratory infections, including the common cold.
 Most of the viruses are common among animals, but sometimes, an animal-based coronavirus mutates and successfully finds a human host.

 According to the World Health Organization, during previous outbreaks due to other coronaviruses, human-to-human transmission occurred through droplets or objects making contact, suggesting that the transmission mode of the 2019-nCoV can be identical.

 The symptoms may include fever, cough and shortness of breath.

 Antibiotics do not work against such viral pneumonia and there are no vaccines against them.
 In addition to this, the virus is contagious even during incubation, that is even before a patient exhibits any symptoms.
 This characteristic amplifies transmissibility.
-Due to this, travel bans across China are initiated and the literal isolation of Wuhan, the epicentre of the novel coronavirus outbreak, has been done.
+Due to this, travel bans have been imposed across the world.

 How Infectious is COVID-19